Suzanne Eagye Cox: Early years

-Eagye played basketball for Point Loma High School in San Diego.
+One of four children born to Gordon Maxwell Eagye Jr. (1931-2015) and Sandra (Strickland) Eagye, Suzanne played basketball for Point Loma High School in San Diego.
 In one game, she scored 32 points in the first three quarters, then was taken out by her coach when the team had a large lead.
 She graduated in 1984.

 College

-Eagye was not heavily recruited, but Hawai'i head coach Dave Shoji, who had three national championships (1979, 1982, 1983) when he recruited her, but he would later talk about "Emily Hartong and Suzanne Eagye as examples of players who were not heavily recruited, but while playing at UH they worked hard and elevated their game".
+Eagye was not heavily recruited, but Hawai'i head coach Dave Shoji–who had three national championships (1979, 1982, 1983) when he recruited her–would later talk about "Emily Hartong and Suzanne Eagye as examples of players who were not heavily recruited, but while playing at UH they worked hard and elevated their game".